 This course will enable students to design and put into place several models of group interaction appropriate for the elementary school setting.
-610.

-Elementary School Curriculum: The Participating Elementa-608. ry School Counselor (2).
+608. Elementary School Curriculum: The Participating Elementary School Counselor (2).
 Pr., ESC 600, ESC 604.

 Students will combine their previous training in curriculum development with the philosophy of elementary school counseling and appropriate consultation skills in order to enhance the learning experiences of individual children.